project-curio/curio-web/docs/seed_data_acquisition.md

 4. **Rerun from §5.7 onward** — confirm sources, scrape raw data, push to Sheets, review, and merge.
 5. **Repeat for each city** — Chicago, Toronto, Winnipeg, Minneapolis, etc. Keep the same notebook; just rerun the cells for the updated city constant.

+> ⏱ **Reminder:** Expect each new city ingestion to take **60–90 minutes** end-to-end, including scraping, review, and verification.
+— Plan additional time if you’re running multiple cities consecutively.

 ---

 ## 13. Operational Notes & Safety Checks